How we have made campus safe

 Prior to commencing the phased return to campus, we spent time adapting buildings to make them ’COVID-19 Secure’ which means that we have assessed the building and carried out measures to maintain social distancing to ensure, so far as is possible, safe working.

-Particular attention (and separate risk assessments) has been made for teaching spaces, meeting rooms, laboratories, research spaces etc.
+Particular attention (and separate risk assessments) has been made for teaching spaces, meeting rooms, laboratories, research spaces and shared spaces for students.

 The University’s Estates and Digital Services teams have implemented clear measures to ensure social distancing can be maintained in common areas and will have worked with managers to implement measures in areas occupied by Colleges and Professional Services.
 Such measures include: